 - Wash your hair with a mild clarifying shampoo.
 If your hair is already clean, you can skip this step and just wet your hair slightly.

 - Mix the oils together and warm up over a bowl of hot water.

 - Apply to the length of your hair, smoothening thoroughly.
 You can also apply it to your scalp and give yourself a good scalp massage.

 - Twist and pin your hair on top of your head, then sit under a hairdryer for 20 mins.

 - Rinse the oil out with warm water then deep condition your hair.

 Hazelnut Oil Hair Strengthening Serum

-Keep hazelnut oil away from hot environments, and don’t expose to direct light.
+Keep hazelnut oil away from heat and don’t expose it to direct light.

 Hazelnuts are very good for you and you can get the benefits by adding hazelnuts into your diet as a snack.
 The toasted/roasted variety is delicious.